seveas/whelk/README.rst

   from whelk import pipe
   pipe(pipe.getent("group") | pipe.grep(":1...:"))

-Much more usage info can de found at http://seveas.github.io/whelk/
+Much more usage info can be found at http://seveas.github.io/whelk/

 Installing
 ----------